 Barthes refers to this second-level signification as connotation, evoking all the cultural codes that are activated when we speak about a cat or see the inscription “c a t”.

 What has this got to do with stickers?

 It shows how powerful a single sign can be.
 Stickers allow you to access this power by turning your logo into a symbol.

-When used in the proper context, a sticker not only evokes your business but offers you the possibility to dip into the cultural associations stored in a society and position your brand consciously within them.
+When used in the proper context, a sticker not only evokes your business but also allows you to dip into the cultural associations stored in a society, and position your brand consciously within them.

 Let’s look at famous street artist Shepard Fairey.
 You might not be familiar with his name, but you will recognize the logo he created immediately.

 Obey stickers have been circulating for more than 20 years not only to represent the clothing line established in 2001 but as a critical comment on the social and cultural establishment and the norms and rules it has created.

 The sign “OBEY” plays with the denotative meaning, evoking connotations of counter-culture movements and social criticism.

 Stickers offer a low-cost, effective, yet alternative, medium to spread such messages among a large number of people in a short period of time.

 Fairey himself states that “[i]t is hard to believe that paper and vinyl with adhesive backing can do so much” (Source).